AleNegrini/PyCristoforo/README.md

 As said above, the algorithm is very simple, but also very inefficient.

 Benchmark:
-* Country: "Italy"
+* Country: "Germany"
-* NumPoints: 10k
+* NumPoints: 100k
 * Time:

 **Version 2**